eclipsesource/tabris-decorators/doc/data-binding.md

 `@bind` creates a TWO-WAY binding, meaning changes to the source/child widget property are not just reflected on the decorated property, but also the other way around.
 Change events are fired for the decorated property if (and only if) the source/child widget fires change events.
 Only one `@bind` decorator can be applied to any given property.
 It also implies `@property` and includes its typeGuard feature.
 Only one of the two can be applied to the same property.

 `@bind` only works on classes decorated with `@component`.

+As with one-way bindings, setting the *base* property to `undefined` resets the *target* property to its initial value.

 ## @bind(path: string)